 - The primary education system in the UAE

-- State/public primary schools in the UAE
+- Public primary schools in the UAE

 - Private schools in the UAE

-- Private school curricula
+- Private school curricula in the UAE

 - International schools in the UAE